 Notice how the first word is FREE?
 You should NEVER pay to fill out this form, only scams will try to get you to pay.

-Filling out your FAFSA form is super easy do.
+Filling out your FAFSA form is super easy to do.
 It should take you about 30 minutes or less to complete.

 But what does FAFSA do for you?

 The FAFSA form determines how much you and your family can contribute to your college education.
-This is based on how many family members there are and income.
+This is based on how many family members there are and their income.